Srinjana/People_Counter_OpenVINO/WRITEUP.md

 ## Explaining Custom Layers

 The TensorFlow Object Detection Model Zoo (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) contains many pre-trained models on the coco dataset.
-Ssd_inception_v2_coco and faster_rcnn_inception_v2_coco are the best fir for the project amidst the other datasets, but, in this project, faster_rcnn_inception_v2_coco is used which is fast in detecting people with less errors.
+Ssd_inception_v2_coco and faster_rcnn_inception_v2_coco are the best fit for the project amidst the other datasets, but, in this project, faster_rcnn_inception_v2_coco is used which is fast in detecting people from a feed with less errors.
 Intel openVINO already contains extensions for custom layers used in TensorFlow Object Detection Model Zoo.

 The model is downloaded from the GitHub repository of Tensorflow Object Detection Model Zoo by the following command: